-- · Limit 20 smallmouth bass.
+- Limit 20 smallmouth bass.

-- · Limit 5 largemouth bass.
+- Limit 5 largemouth bass.

 - Limit 10 crappie.

 - Limit 25 channel catfish.

 - No limit on striped bass.

 - No limit on walleye.

 - Fish may be filleted at any time.

 - Anglers may possess filleted fish.

+- Anglers may use dead striped bass as bait.

-- Chumming is allowed, but you may chum only with legal baits, as specified in Utah Admin.
+- Chumming is allowed, but you may chum only with legal baits or dead striped bass, as specified in Utah Admin.
 Rule R657-13-12.

-- Gaffs may be used to land striped bass only.
+- Gaffs may be used to land striped bass

+only.
-- Closed to the use of underwater spearfishing to take largemouth and

-smallmouth bass from April 1 through the fourth Saturday of June.
+- Closed to the use of underwater spearfishing to take largemouth and smallmouth bass from April 1 through the fourth Saturday of June.

+- Archery and underwater spearfishing are prohibited within all of the following areas:

+- One-quarter mile of all existing developed areas, including shoreline campgrounds, docks, launch ramps, breakwaters and trailheads

+- One-quarter mile of any structure, including any building, shed, pump-out, boat dock, breakwater, permanent harbor fixture, camper, motor home, trailer, tent or vehicle

+- Rainbow Bridge National Monument